Time spent away from home

 Waiting to be awakened.

-And as long as we continue to roam
+And so long as expats continue to roam

 We soothe ourselves with romantic memoirs of home.